AbuTalha3/school-library-oop/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [Enumerable] <a name="about-project"></a>
+# 📖 [School_library_oop] <a name="about-project"></a>

-*# OOP_school_library* is a Ruby project that involves creating a Ruby App and Building a library for a school representing students and teachers.
+*# school_library_oop* is a Ruby project that involves creating a Ruby App and Building a library for a school representing students and teachers.
 Later you can add more details like borrowing of books, parents permission to students younger than 18 years etc.

 ## 🛠 Built With <a name="built-with"></a>